Performance Measures

 5-Year Avg.
 Number of Non-motorized Fatalities & Serious Injuries

 In 2020, KCATT requested an analysis of fatal crashes in the county to determine if there may be any measures agencies could take to prevent future crashes.
-20 fatal crashes occurred in Kootenai County in 2021.
+17 fatal crashes occurred in Kootenai County in 2023.

-The most common factors contributing to fatal crashes in 2021 were similar to those reported in previous crashes from 2014 to 2020.
-Those include: Failed to Maintain Lane (8); Alcohol Impaired (7); Inattention (4); Drug Impaired (4); Exceeded Posted Speed (4); Drove Left of Center (3) (Note: Up to three contributing factors are identified per crash).
-The highest number of “Most Harmful Events” reported in crashes continue to be Overturns (7) and collisions with trees (3); harmful rear-end events (3) occurred in higher numbers than previous years.
-Collisions with pedestrians (resulting in a fatality) continue to be an issue, with it being the fourth most frequent harmful event in crashes over the 8-year period.
+The most common factors contributing to fatal crashes in 2023 were similar to those reported in previous crashes from 2012 to 2022.
+Those include: Failed to Maintain Lane (4); Alcohol Impaired (4); Failed to Yield (4); Inattention (3); Drug Impaired (3); Exceeded Posted Speed (3) (Note: Up to three contributing factors are identified per crash).
+Failed to Obey Signal (3) is a factor that has only contributed to fatal crashes over the last 3 years.

-Most fatal crashes in 2021, again, appear to be the result of driver behavior rather the result of issues with the roadway or intersection.
+Most fatal crashes in 2023, again, appear to be the result of driver behavior rather the result of issues with the roadway or intersection.
 Some locations may be good candidates for additional safety countermeasures to prevent future crashes.

 2023 Performance Measure Targets – Safety